by Andrea M. Darcy

 1.Do you have the right things in common?

 Yes, people with BPD share certain traits like impulsivity, emotional dsyregulation, paranoia, and fear of abandonment and rejection.
+They might also suffer from ‘splitting’, where they put you on a pedestal only to knock you off it.

 But beyond that they will have their own unique personality, interests, and values.
 And there is argument it is the latter that matters most.